hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

    .. tab-item:: KU Leuven/UHasselt
       :sync: kuluh

-      By default, your top-level notebook directory points to $VSC_DATA.
-You can switch to other available cluster storage (such as scratch) by entering the full path into the 'Working Directory' text field.
+      By default, your top-level notebook directory points to ``$VSC_DATA``.
+You can switch to other available cluster storage (such as scratch) by entering the full path into the 'Working directory' text field.

    .. tab-item:: VUB
       :sync: vub